 Where to hire the tour of the Salar de Uyuni

-My recommendation, is that if you go well by on time, leave your backpack in the hostel and then go to go to the street of the station (also ask in your accommodation), ask a few agencies at what price the 3-day tour of the Salar de Uyuni and that includes, I got it for 80 bucks, but 2 of my German travel companions were charged $90 and the other 2, u$s105.
-They don’t speak Spanish, so don’t let them scam you!
+I got it for 80 bucks, but 2 of my German travel companions were charged $90 and the other 2, u$s105.
+They don’t speak Spanish, so learn a few sentences in Spanish and don’t let them scam you!

 What are you going to see in the Salar de Uyuni?

-On the second day you go to the salt flat of Chiguana, to the Vocán Ollague, to the lagoons with flamingos, to the siloli desert, to the Stone Tree, to the Red lagoon and you make night in a shelter inside the Reserve.
+On the second day, you go to the salt flat of Chiguana, to the Vocán Ollague, to the lagoons with flamingos, to the Siloli desert, to the Stone Tree, to the Red lagoon, and you sleep in a shelter inside the Reserve.

 Travel insurance to Uyuni